Repair or Sell As-Is? How to Price a Fire Damaged Home for Both Scenarios

 Buyers for fire-damaged homes are rarely traditional families looking for a place to live.
 They are almost exclusively real estate investors or “house flippers.”

-These buyers are taking on a massive risk.
-They have to pay for the renovation, cover the holding costs, and manage the project, all while hoping the market doesn’t dip before they can resell.
-Because of this, they expect a discount.
+These buyers are assuming a tremendous risk.
+They need to fund the renovations, handle the holding expenses, and oversee the project, all while wishing the market remains stable until they can sell.
+As a result, they anticipate a reduction in price.

 The Investor’s Formula